eonu/fpga/README.md

 With the produced netlist from synthesis, implementation is the process of translating the described primitives into the specific programmable logic blocks (*placement*) and fabric (*routing*) physically available on the FPGA.
-CAD tools often provide a visualization of the implementation that shows pin connections on the FPGA chip.
+CAD tools often provide a visualization that shows pin connections on the FPGA chip.

 **Example**: Placement and routing for the seven-segment display module.
 Each circle is a pin on the FPGA.